birajaghoshal/ICML2019.submission/standard_BNN/README.md

 folder_name_provided: name of the folder to save log and experiments, for example 30MC_500epochs.
 Anyway the main file creates subfolders to further separate the models depending on the DNN model or the database_used.
 Thus, this folder can be created with specific information on how you estimate the ELBO.

 \*We did a set of pilot studies with SVHN ADIENCE and CIFAR10.
 The code used only supports 2-hidden layers.
-In fact we observed that all the models could be calibrated with this topologies, only varying the number of neurons and thus we perform the rest of experiments with this code.
+In fact we observed that all the models could be calibrated with this topologies, only varying the number of neurons.
+Thus we performed the rest of experiments with this code.
 We then realized that for CIFAR100 a refactorization was needed to improve performance.
-However, using this code alter the way in which the random numbers was generated and thus implied redoing the experiments for CIFAR10, SVHN and ADIENCE.
-To avoid that we just provide the two versions of code.
-This unefficient code was done as it was the best way to ensure we where doing things correctly, and avoid bugs that could potentially afect the results of our idea, thus making us reject it.
+However, using this code alter the way in which the random numbers were generated and thus implied redoing the experiments for CIFAR10, SVHN and ADIENCE.
+To avoid that, we just provide the two versions of code.
+This unefficient code was done as it was the best way to ensure we where doing things correctly, and avoid bugs that could potentially affect the results of our idea, thus making us reject it.
 After checking that our idea was correct we improve the code (both for this and BNNLR).
 In fact the main_ELBO_optimized.py can be use on CIFAR10 SVHN or ADIENCE but could give you different results from the ones reported in our main work.

 ## Compute the Predictive Distribution

-Again depending if you used the optimized version or not here you have to run the main_predictive.py or the main_predictive_inference.py files.
+Again depending if you used the optimized version or not here you have to run the main_predictive_inference.py or the main_predictive_inference_optimized.py files.

 ```
 python main_predictive_inference.py --model_net [model_net] --data_dir [data_dir] --dataset [choosed_dataset] --model_dir [path_to_trained_BNN] --valid_test [validate_or_test] --MC_samples [MC]